tuzig/www.terminal7.dev/content/posts/ouroboros.md

 date: 2024-07-24T10:24:49-03:00
 ---

-[Edit: 2024-07-28 Addinng second visits to the wizrds and a new server]
+[Edit: 2024-08-07 Addinng the second visit to the wizrds and some code]

 ## Learning New Magic
 WebRTC is a weird protocol.
 On one hand, it has the power to connect to every device on the network and stream video, audio and data.
 On the other, it's incomplete.
 It depends on "magic" - an unspecified signaling server that teleports connection candidates between the peers until a connection is made.